kaidez/kaidez.com/_posts/2015-07-30-custom-click-to-tweet-button.md

 ---
 <a href="/samples/click-to-tweet/02/" class="demoLink" target="blank">VIEW THE DEMO</a>

 "Click to Tweet" links are a highly-recommended way of promoting your site content.
-Politely asking readers to Tweet the content through their personal Twitter accounts often leads to them doing so when you give them an easy way to do it: it's proven to be an effective way of spreading your message.
+Politely asking readers to Tweet your content often leads to them doing so if you give them an easy way to do it.

-I'm redesigning my blog with WordPress at the time of this post and am adding this functionality to the new design.
-I want the code optimized to run as fast as possible, so I'm using JavaScript to create this functionality instead of depending on a WordPress plugin...yes, __this code can work outside of WordPress__.
+I'm redesigning my blog with WordPress at the time of this post and this functionality will be part of the new design.
+I want it optimized to run as fast as possible so I'm creating it with JavaScript instead of depending on a WordPress plugin...yes, <strong>this code can work outside of WordPress</strong>.

 <h2 style="clear:both;">Table of Contents</h2>